PeeBs68/pands-project/README.md

 https://stackoverflow.com/questions/31247198/python-pandas-write-content-of-dataframe-into-text-file - converting a dataframe to a string (used when writing the summary to the text file)
 https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_string.html - (used when writing the summary to the text file)

 In order to provide feedback to the user who runs the script, we create a list and populate it at various stages of execution with the details of what the script is doing.
-We then print this to the termin upon completion of the script.
+We then print this to the terminal upon completion of the script.

 Terminal Command:
 ```